 Best and worst sleeping positions during pregnancy

-Turns out, there are certain sleeping positions that can ease discomfort and promote better sleep.
-One of the best sleeping positions includes side lying with a pillow and wedge supports to support the spine, hips, and knees in a neutral position.
+Turns out, certain pregnant sleeping positions can ease discomfort and promote better sleep.
+One of the best sleeping positions includes side lying with a pillow to improve blood flow, and wedge supports to support the spine, hips, and knees in a neutral position.
 However, there are no hard and fast rules regarding pregnancy pillow use.
 There will be individual variations with the comfort level and what works best for you.

 We do know that sleeping posture can affect the duration and quality of sleep, as poor spinal and hip alignment can lead to increased achiness and pain which will interrupt those sweet dreams like a smack in the face.